leannakalinowski/leannakalinowski.github.io/_posts/2021-03-13-injury-story.md

   - graduate school
   - injury recovery
 ---
-My story about breaking my leg during graduate school and how I hope to overcome this setback in my studies.
+My story about breaking my leg during graduate school and how I hope to overcome this setback in my studies and beyond.

 TW: discussion of broken bones, mental health